sungsoo-ahn/2025/_posts/2025-04-28-the-lottery-llm-hyperthesis.md

   }
 ---

-Motivated by reducing the computational and storage costs of LLMs, model compression and KV cache compression have attracted much attentions of researchers.
-However, current methods only focus on guaranteeing the performance of compressed LLMs with the similar perplexity on some common sense knowledge QA tasks and the basic arithmetic reasoning tasks.
-In this blog, we present a brief review of some of the recent progresses of LLM related to retrieval augmented generation, multi-step reasoning, external tools and computational expressivity which significantly improve the performance of LLMs.
-Then, we propose a lottery LLM hypothesis suggesting that for a given LLM and task, there exists a smaller lottery LLM capable of producing the same performance with the original LLM with the assistances of multi-step reasoning and external tools.
-Based on the review of current progresses of LLMs, we discuss and summarize the essential capabilities that the lottery LLM and KV cache compression must possess.

 ## Current Efforts on Compressing LLMs and KV Cache
 LLMs have demonstrated remarkable proficiency in natural language processing, enabling sophisticated interactions and understanding of human language<d-cite key="openai2023gpt4"></d-cite>.
 To learn the tremendous knowledge in the training datsests, the current advanced LLMs like GPT4 <d-cite key="openai2023gpt4"></d-cite> and Llama3 <d-cite key="touvron2023llama"></d-cite> have enoumous parameters like $7 \sim 750$ billion.
 Training such an LLM requires extensive computational resources, often measured in enormous GPU days using advanced NVIDIA GPUs<d-cite key="touvron2023llama"></d-cite>.
 This results in substantial electricity consumption, impacting both economic and energy costs<d-cite key="samsi2023words"></d-cite><d-cite key="tangDVFS"></d-cite>, and raising concerns regarding sustainable computing<d-cite key="wilkins2024hybrid"></d-cite>.
 Furthermore, providing inference services for LLMs necessitates numerous GPUs and incurs additional energy costs<d-cite key="samsi2023words"></d-cite><d-cite key="tangDVFS"></d-cite>, making it a significant challenge for widespread deployment<d-cite key="10.1145/3620666.3651329"></d-cite>.